Russian Meat Patties - Kotlety

 Step 3

-Form the meatballs: soak your hands in water or oil and take a little minced meat (about the size of a medium tomato, one hand), knead well in your hands, then throw from one palm to another 2-3 times, form a ball, flatten it and form round or elongated slices.
-Arrange them on a bottom or plate greased with a little oil.
+Form the patties by wetting your hands in water or oil and taking a small portion of the minced mixture, about the size of a medium tomato.
+Shape it well in your hands, then toss it between your palms a few times to form a ball, flatten it, and shape it into round or elongated discs.
+Place them on a platter or plate greased with a little oil.

-Heat the oil well in a pan, put the parjoals.
+Heat the oil well in a pan, then add the patties.

 Russian Meat Patties - Kotlety - Step 3